anaremore/rs-liquiditymap/README.md

 ## ⚠️ Known Issues & TODO

-🚨 **IMPORTANT NOTE**: There are currently issues with the Open and Close level detection logic.
+🚨 **IMPORTANT NOTE**: There are currently issues with the Open and Close level detection logic but you can just set them manually as a work around.

-### 🐛 Current Problems
-- Previous Close detection may not work correctly in all market conditions
-- Current Open detection can be unreliable during session transitions
-- Session time logic needs refinement for different market hours

-### 🛠️ Recommended Workaround
-**For now, it's recommended to either:**
-1. **❌ Disable the problematic levels**: Uncheck "Show Previous Close" and "Show Current Open" in the study settings
-2. **✋ Use Manual Mode**: Enable "Use Manual Prices" and enter your Previous Close and Current Open values manually

 ### 🤝 Contributing
 If you can fix the Open/Close detection logic, **pull requests are welcome!** The main issues are in the auto-detection section of the code around lines 80-140.